ARTICLE 32

 1. The tournament will be held the weekend before the RI Interscholastic League’s State Tournament at a site determined by the RI Interscholastic League

-2. The top eight (8) wrestlers – nine (9) if there is an independent wrestler in the weight class, will be eligible to enter the Rhode Island State Tournament.
+3. The top eight (8) wrestlers – nine (9) if there is an independent wrestler in the top 8 weight class, will be eligible to enter the Rhode Island State Tournament.

-3. The tournament will be wrestled to six (6) places.
-Seventh (7th) and eighth (8th) will be determined by seed.
+4. The tournament will be wrestled to six (8) places.

-4. To be eligible for the State Championships a Division II wrestler must wrestle and qualify in the Division II Tournament.
+5. To be eligible for the State Championships, a Division 2 or 3 wrestler must wrestle and qualify in the Division 2/3 Tournament.